Installation & Getting Started

 Password Manager Pro comes with five user roles:

-The term Administrator includes the Administrators, Password Administrators and Privileged Administrators.
+The term 'administrator' denotes Administrators, Password Administrators and Privileged Administrators.
 So, licensing restricts the number of administrators as a whole, which includes Administrators, Password Administrators and Privileged Administrators.
 There is no restriction on the number of Password Users and Password Auditors.
-See More
+To get more details on the five user roles, see here.

 - Standard - If your requirement is to have a secure, password repository to store your passwords and selectively share them among the enterprise users, Standard Edition would be ideal.